 Do you have security/ storage onsite?

-Think about the logistics, you may want to use your own decorations and where can they be kept safely before and afterwards.
+Think about the logistics, you may want to use your own decorations, where can they be kept safely before and afterwards.
 You really don’t want to be worrying about the whereabouts of the family heirloom centrepieces on the night of your wedding!

 Are there any restrictions that may apply to the building or the site?

 Ask whether there are any other restrictions you should be aware of.
 If you are in a very old or unusual property, there may be restrictions, for instance on the use of candles or constraints on the type of decoration you can use and how they are attached if the building is listed.
 If you have a specific idea or theme for the reception, you should discuss this fully before paying your deposit.

 It may be possible to tailor your plans to fit around any building or licensing restrictions or perhaps you just need to look for another venue but you certainly don’t want to discover this in the week before the wedding.

 How much of the building and grounds will you have access to?

 Some reception venues will allow you to hire some or all of the property.
 For example, you may have the option to hire all or part of a manor house or small stately home.
 This will probably include bedrooms and other reception rooms, a wonderful way to accommodate the wedding party.
 Establish carefully what parts of the house and grounds are available and included in the package and for how long.

 If you are having your reception at a hotel, then there should be a preferential rate available for guests who wish to stay there.
 If you have a large party then you should check available accommodation before settling on your date, to ensure that there are enough rooms available for your guests.